I've never, they're saying, received this much hatred and racism.

 I'm a peace activist, and I was born in Sri Lanka.

-I'm a doctor, and I've been around.
+I'm a doctor, and I believe.

 Oh, wow.

-Uh you are a peace activist?
+You are a peace activist?

 Yes.

-We you are from Sri Lanka.
+You are from Sri Lanka.

 Well, I'm an American citizen now.